Your free business.com+ membership unlocks exclusive tech deals and advisor support

 The processes you relied on earlier in your business’s development may have worked fine at one point.
 For example, various teams and departments may have used their own apps and databases early on.

-As your company grows, you’ll find that siloed departments derail communication and collaboration, creating errors and missed opportunities.
-Standard operating procedures (SOPs) and centralized data management are musts for effectively managing a growing business.
+As your company grows, siloed departments can start to slow down communication and workplace collaboration, creating errors and missed opportunities.
+Standard operating procedures (SOPs) and centralized data management become essential when managing a business growing too fast.

 What to do if the old ways are holding you back